onnx/working-groups/safety-related-profile/documents/conv_specification_example/README.md

 ### Restrictions
 The following restrictions apply to the `conv` operator for the SONNX profile:
-- All inputs are in the real domain ($\mathbb R$)
-> Ce n'est pas une "restriction", à supprimer.
-- The number of spatial axes of the tensors is restricted to 2
+- The number of spatial axes of the tensors is restricted to 2 `[Rx]`
 - Attribute `auto_pad` is restricted to `NOTSET`
 - Attribute `group` is restricted to 1 (standard convolution) or to the number of channels of the input tensor (depthwise convolution)
 - All attributes shall be be given explicit values (i.e., default values for attributes are not supported)